Yzcreator/HMaVTON/README.md

 You can download the POG dataset txt from https://github.com/wenyuer/POG or download from Dataset/source in our project.

-To mitigate the impact of both common and uncommon clothing combinations, we only download outfit sets corresponding to individual clothing items that appear between 5 and 100 times.You can `run Dataset/main.py` To filter and download images via URL to a folder.
+To mitigate the impact of both common and uncommon clothing combinations, we only download outfit sets corresponding to individual clothing items that appear between 5 and 100 times.You can `run Dataset/main.py` to filter and download images via URL to a folder.